 What exactly is an organizational structure, and why is it so indispensable to making the best hiring decisions?

 Also known as an “org chart,” an organizational structure functions as a map that lays out the relationships between different people and teams, as well as areas of responsibility within your company.
+In many cases this is a standardized process, which is why hr software is also often used to acommodate it.

 Organizational structures are both descriptive and prescriptive: you can map a company’s relationships based on how people and departments actually relate to one another; and you can also draw out the ideal way you’d like your company to be organized.